 We created a video where the geometries of the chapel take volume in 360 images and the distinctive elements of the building appear gradually as the narrator talks about them.
 The floor animates with textures while the architecture comes to life rhythmically, an effect achieved with the modulation of the drone’s speed.

-The video starts inside the walls with the wireframe rendering of its volumes, a graphic technique that overlaps lines with the actual reference image.
+The video starts inside the walls with a wireframe render of its volumes, a graphic technique that overlaps lines with the actual reference image.
 Then it becomes a 3D reconstruction that eventually merges with an aerial view that takes the visitor to a panoramic that shows how the complex inserts into the city.

 To achieve this, we filmed and photographed the interior and exterior of the chapel, using both traditional techniques as well as drones, motion graphics, sliders and cranes.
 We used a laser scanner to obtain the volume surveys required for the monument’s three-dimensional reconstruction.